guardian/guardian.github.com/developers/about.md

 ## About the management team

+### Rex Cooper, Head of Development

+When you work at The Guardian, you know that you are in a world class engineering company.
+When you walk around, you see the the teams using the latest technologies and techniques, things like: Scala, Continuous Delivery, AWS, responsive web design, Sass, Elasticsearch and AngularJS.

+Our people are well known for their expertise.
+We are continually [speaking at events and conferences](/developers/talks.html), sharing our experiences and allowing other organisations to learn from us.

+At The Guardian, we have a mission to ensure our journalism lives on in perpetuity.
+Our developers are at the heart of this, ensuring we make the transition to being an independent, financially secure online newspaper.

+If you want to work with the best people, for an organisation with a purpose, [come and join us](/developers/work.html).
+We are always on the lookout for talent.

 ### Jim Murphy, Head of QA

 The QA team's primary responsibility is to test The Guardian's digital products prior to their release to ensure that they are of a high quality, and are accessible on all supported browsers and devices used by our audience.